I have an earache and my jaw hurts!

-Sinuses are air filled cavities present in close proximity to the jaw joint.
-In cases where there is infection in the sinus, and the sinus are stuffed, again the pain can get transferred to the jaw joint.
+Sinuses are air-filled cavities present near the jaw joint.
+In cases where there is an infection in the sinus, and the sinus is stuffed, again the pain can get transferred to the jaw joint.

 Infection in the tooth especially the posterior upper teeth can cause severe pain and this pain can radiate to the jaw.
 The treatment might give immediate relief to the pain.

 Trauma to the joint can cause the fracture of the condyle (part of the Mandible) and can lead to severe pain.
-Treatment involves surgical intervention and visiting an oral and maxillofacial surgeon who are specialist in this field will help.
+Treatment involves surgical intervention and visiting an oral and maxillofacial surgeon who is a specialist in this field will help.

 Cluster headache is another reason for pain in the jaw which is because the pain might radiate from the head.
 Once the headache is gone the pain in the jaw also will subside if that was the reason for the pain.